apache/incubator-pegasus-website/_community/proposal.md

 (XiaoMi) is extensively using it in production, with currently a scale of 70+ clusters, 800+ tables, and more than 70TB data.
-Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1200 stars and been forked more than 200 times.
+Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1200 stars and been forked more than 200 times, and also received some [issues](https://github.com/XiaoMi/pegasus/issues) and pull requests from ourside developers and users.
 We plan to extend and diversify this community further through Apache.

 ### Inexperience with Open Source